-During fiscal year ending June 30, 2008, Readfield spent a total of $5,600,271 to operate town government, support the Maranacook Community School and pay its proportional share of the operation of Kennebec County.
-County tax was $234,824 (4+ percent).
-The cost of education was $3,604,963 or just over 55% percent of total expenditures.
+During fiscal year ending June 30, 2020, Readfield spent a total of $6,400,538 to operate town government, support the Regional School Unit (RSU #38) and pay its proportional share of the operation of Kennebec County.
+County tax was $285,400 (5.8 percent).
+The cost of education was $3,710,394 or 76% percent of total expenditures.
 The remainder went to operate the town.

 Long-Term Debt:

-According to the Audit Report for the Fiscal Year ending June 30, 2007, the town had $2,553,650 in general long-term liabilities, including the elementary school, the town’s CSD portion, leases payable, and general obligation bonds and other financial commitments such as the town’s partnership in First Park.
+According to the Audit Report for the Fiscal Year ending June 30, 2020, the town had $1,118,914 in general long-term liabilities including leases payable and general obligation bonds and other financial commitments such as the town’s partnership in First Park.
+The Town was liable for $1,802,641 in overlapping debt for the RSU.

 The town’s practice in the past has been to issue a bond for road improvement projects aggregating several projects to keep costs down.
-At the same time, the town utilizes the practice of reserve accounts for some capital expenditures such as fire station improvements and fire equipment and revaluation costs.
+In recent years the Town has begun to fund paving projects throough actively managed expenditures using a mix of reserve accounts and current-year tax revenue.
+This essentially replaces debt payments with cash payments, saving significant sums in interest and transaction fees.
+The town utilizes the practice of reserve accounts for most other capital expenditures.
+As we improve our capital planning we are relying less on borrowing for all but the largest or unanticipated projects.

 In accordance with 30-A MRSA, Section 5702, as amended, no municipality shall incur debt for specified purposes in excess of certain percentages of state valuation of such municipality.
-The statutory debt limit for all borrowing combined is 15 percent of the state valuation for the town.
-Readfield’s state valuation in 2008 was $262,350,000 based on the 2006-07 municipal valuation and the state valuation for 2009 is $282,950,000 based on the municipal valuation for 2007-08.
-Readfield’s combined long-term debt in 2007 of $2,553,650 represents only about 1% of state valuation.
+The statutory debt limit for all borrowing combined is 7.5 percent of the state valuation for the town.
+Readfield’s state valuation in 2020 was $282,500,000 based on the 2018-2019 municipal valuation.
+Readfield’s combined long-term debt in 2020 of $2,921,555 represents only about 1% of state valuation.

 Summary of Fiscal Capacity

 The town of Readfield has a tax base consisting of a rapidly escalating seasonal/recreational base, a modest but growing residential sector, a small commercial and industrial sector and a large amount of rural land.
-Tax-exempt properties, including Central Maine Power Company and the Kents Hill School, equal more than 10% of the town's valuation.
-The responsibility of picking up taxes for services to these exempt properties falls on the owners of taxable properties, mostly homeowners.
+Tax-exempt properties equal more than 10% of the town's valuation.
+The responsibility of picking up taxes for services to these exempt properties falls on the owners of taxable properties, mostly seasonal residents and homeowners without Homestead Exemptions.

 Readfield is heavily dependent on the local property tax to finance the operation of local government.
 While the ability of the town to utilize other sources of revenue is constrained by state law, the possibility of increased application of user and service fees is one approach to relieving property tax burdens.

 The town faces important issues in the fiscal arena.
 On one hand, the demand for expanded services creates pressure for increased taxes.
 On the other hand, growth and expansion of the tax base will result in the demand for expanded services with additional costs.
 One approach to meeting the demand for services is through multi-town activities in which the costs are shared with other communities.
+Readfield has actively engaged in this approach.

 Goals and Policies